Trump allies launch desperate final efforts ahead of congressional confirmation of Biden win

 “We continue to hold out hope that there is a federal judge who understands that the fraud that stole this election will mean the end of our republic, and this suit would insure that the Vice-President will only accept electors legitimately and legally elected,” he said.

-The case, which was filed in Texas, has been randomly assigned by District Judge Jeremy Kernodle, a Trump appointee who took the bench in 2018.
+The case, which was filed in Texas, has been randomly assigned to District Judge Jeremy Kernodle, a Trump appointee who took the bench in 2018.

 Gohmert and his fellow plaintiffs have requested a hearing no later than Thursday and a ruling by the judge by Monday.
 In a filing Tuesday, their lawyers revealed that they had contact with attorneys for the vice president and the Justice Department and were unable to come to an agreement with them about the suit, including about when Pence must file a response.
 They asked the judge to order Pence to respond by the close of business Wednesday.